 The residency programs are part of the Boonshoft School of Medicine, a community-based medical school nationally recognized for its commitment to the social mission of medical education.
 Like our patients, our core faculty is comprised of a diverse group of clinical-educators who provide high quality medical education in both the hospital and ambulatory settings.
 Our extensive compliment of fellowship programs adds to the educational milieu.
 Resident research is well supported, and we offer a research track for highly motivated residents.

-2018 marked my tenth year as Chair of the Department of Internal Medicine and Neurology.
+2021–22 marks my fourteenth year as Chair of the Department of Internal Medicine and Neurology.
 I have been blessed to lead a group of superb clinician-educators.
 Together we have accomplished a great deal, but we still have much to do to improve the health and quality of life of our patients and our community.
 The faculty and I invite you to explore the outstanding features of the Department of Internal Medicine and Neurology.
 Come be part of the future of medicine!

 Glen Solomon, M.D.